davekch/textgame/README.md

 See in [the example](example.py) how `myrooms.json` should be formatted.
 Creating items, weapons or monsters follows the same scheme.

 The parser is restricted to understand commands consisting of two or one words.
 The first word in the command must be mapped to a function or a method of Player that will then be called with the second word as an argument.
-This is done by writing a class that inherits from `textgame.parser.Parser`  (again, see [the example](example.py)).
+This is done by writing a class that inherits from `textgame.parser.Parser`  (again, see [the example](example.py)) or some [more examples](https://davekch.github.io/textgame/source/examples.html).

 The output to the user is always returned as a string.
 This way you can build your adventure game as a terminal application or integrate it to a website or write a chat bot like so: